joolfe/postman-to-openapi/docs/index.md

 ```

 Take into account that variable values provided in the `additionalVars` Object supersede those defined at Postman collection level.

+### outputFormat (string)

+Indicates the resulting format of the OpenAPI document between `json` and `yaml`, the resulting file will be writte using this format and also the result value fo the method `postmanToOpenApi(...)` will use this format.

+Default value is `yaml`, if you use a unknown value `yaml` will be used.

 # Features